armory/docs/content/en/docs/spinnaker-install-admin-guides/prometheus-monitoring.md

 ## Overview

 Armory recommends using a monitoring solution to confirm the health of Spinnaker for every production instance.
-This document describes how to set up a basic [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) stack along with enabling monitoring sidecars for the Spinnaker microservices.
-These sidecar pods provide a metrics endpoint that Prometheus reads and Grafana graphs.
+This document describes how to set up a basic [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) stack along with enabling monitoring for the Spinnaker microservices.

+ Spinnaker has traditionally used a monitoring daemon sidecar to translate Netflix specific metric data into a format for other monitoring platforms.
+This project seems to be abandoned at this time in favor of plugins for micrometer.
+For legacy use, these sidecar pods provide a metrics endpoint that Prometheus reads and Grafana graphs.
 Additional Prometheus and Grafana configuration is necessary to make them production-grade, and this configuration is not a part of this document.

 ## Assumptions

 * You are familiar with Prometheus and Grafana
-* Spinnaker is deployed in the spinnaker-system namespace
+* Spinnaker is deployed in the spinnaker namespace
 * Prometheus and Grafana are (or will be) deployed in the monitoring namespace